flywheel-apps/GRP-14/README.md

 ![Subject is selected](/images/SubjectSelected.png)
 Above, the subject "126_S_1221" was selected and is highlighted in light blue.

-Then click on the "Analyses" tab to find the "Rn Analysis Gear" button that will launch the gear.
+Then click on the "Analyses" tab to find the "Run Analysis Gear" button that will launch the gear.
 ![Analyses is selected](/images/AnalysesSelected.png)
 Note that the "Subject" tab is still next to the Subjet view button instead of